Multi-modal Relational Item Representation Learning for Inferring Substitutable and Complementary Items: Experiments

-We present the results in~\Cref{tab:amazon-results}. \name achieves a significant average of 26.1\% improvement in M@10 for substitutable and 39.2\% improvement in M@10 for complementary recommendation.
-DHGAN~\cite{dhgan} is the second-best performing baseline for substitutable recommendation, and GAT~\cite{gat} is the second-best performing baseline for complementary recommendation.
-The multi-modal foundational models, Blip2~\cite{li2023blip2bootstrappinglanguageimagepretraining} and CLIP~\cite{radford2021learning}, perform poorly compared to the others, showing that the multi-modal foundational models are not designed to model relationships between items.
+We report the results in~\Cref{tab:amazon-results}. \name achieves a significant average improvement of 26.1\% in M@10 for substitutable and 39.2\% for complementary inference, respectively.
+DHGAN~\cite{dhgan} is the strongest baseline for substitutability, while GAT~\cite{gat} is competitive for complementarity on several datasets.
+Multi-modal foundation models (BLIP-2 and CLIP) perform noticeably worse, indicating that content-only encoders without relational learning are insufficient for item-item relation inference.

-We see more substantial performance gain in complementary recommendation.
-We attribute this to the noisy nature and the diversity of the complementary relationships, which poses a more significant challenge to the baselines using only user behavior-based or content-based information.
-In contrast, \name leverages both user behavior-based and content-based information, which helps to mitigate the noise and capture diverse relationships.
+We observe more substantial performance gains from the baselines on complementary inference.
+This is because the complementary inference is more challenging, due to higher label noise and broader semantic diversity of complementary relations.
+By combining behavior-derived structure with multi-modal metadata and explicitly denoising weak supervision, \name better captures such complex relations.